Epirasque/FTLshipGibGenerator/README.md

 #### How SLIC Is Used In The Generator

 As a pre-processing step, all transparent pixels are filtered out to avoid having clusters starting on them.
+Any pixel with a high transparency (alpha < 64) will be considered invisible to eliminate glow surrounding the ships whereas all other pixels are set to maximum visibility due to technical reasons.

 The Generator tries to find a solution with a `compactness` parameter that is quite small in order to make the gibs look more interesting.

-The Generators applies the SLIC algorithm until the output consists of an amount of segments that is equal to `NR_GIBS`.
+The Generator applies the SLIC algorithm until the output consists of an amount of segments that is equal to `NR_GIBS`.
 If this number is not reached, it retries running the algorithm with a higher `compactness` value until it does, or until it a certain number of attempts is reached.
 There is also a rare edge-case that causes a retry, this will happen if an attempt to reassemble the original image by putting together the segments deviates from the original image by a